 The Mind & Life Award for Public Communication of Contemplative Research encourages dissemination of nuanced and accurate insights from contemplative research to a broad audience.
 The program will reward excellent public-facing communication pieces about contemplative research that stand out in their ability to clearly convey scientific and scholarly ideas.
 This award is intended 1) to foster communication skills in the contemplative research community, and 2) to provide the public with interesting, accurate, and clear information that is relevant to their lives.

 The program takes the form of a contest, inviting new public communications pieces (such as essays, explainer videos, podcasts) from scholars in our community that describe key findings or ideas from contemplative research for a broad audience.
 The winning pieces will be shared widely through our network, giving the awardee—and the ideas they’re communicating—enhanced visibility.
 Winners will also receive a $1,000 cash prize.

 This award is open to all current and past recipients of a Mind & Life research grant.
 For more information and application details, click below.

 Congratulations to Karen Bluth, winner of the inaugural Mind & Life Award for Public Communication of Contemplative Research for her submission on “How Self-Compassion Can Improve Teen Health.”
-Mind & Life also extends an honorable mention to Polina Beloborodova for her piece on “How Mindfulness Helps Us to Build Bridges Instead of Walls.”
-Their work will be available soon to read and share.
+Mind & Life also extends an honorable mention to Polina Beloborodova for her piece on “How Mindfulness Helps Us to Build Meaningful Social Connections.”
 Subscribe to our newsletter for updates on award winners and the 2023 award cycle.